 Manufacturing jobs are leaving China and returning to the U.S. But many investors are betting that that may actually be the least of China's problems.

 FORTUNE -- Jim Chanos is not alone.
 The well-known short-seller and vocal China bear spoke last month of not finding enough available shares to short some U.S.-listed Chinese companies with questionable accounting practices.
-Just a week after his interview, a short seller's report on a U.S.-listed Chinese timber company MOREScott Cendrowski, writer-reporter - Jun 29, 2011 10:35 AM ET
+Just a week after his interview, a short seller's report on a U.S.-listed Chinese timber company MOREScott Cendrowski, writer - Jun 29, 2011 10:35 AM ET

 The Fed's quantitative easing program, the European bailout of Greece, and the rising Chinese yuan: Is it possible to profit from the unforeseen fiscal policies of global central bankers?